getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 If you've been writing JS for any length of time, odds are the syntax is pretty familiar to you.
 There are certainly many quirks, but overall it's a fairly reasonable and straightforward syntax that draws many similarities from other languages.

-However, ES6 adds quite a bit of new syntactic forms which are going to take some getting used to.
+However, ES6 adds quite a few new syntactic forms which are going to take some getting used to.
 In this chapter we'll take a tour through most of them.

 ## Block-Scoped Declarations